 If the fire alarm sounders within your area only are operating, then check your own area for the cause of the alarm.
-If this proves to be a false alarm due to dust, cooking fumes, steam, cigarette smoke, etc, then clear the dust/fumes/smoke from the area in order to allow the system to reset itself after a few minutes.
+If this proves to be a false alarm due to dust, cooking fumes, steam, cigarette smoke, etc, then clear the smoke from the area in order to allow the system to reset itself after a few minutes.
 If this happens then no further action is required.

-If you discover a genuine fire, then follow the buildings fire procedures for evacuation, if the sounders are not sounding, activate the nearest Fire Alarm manual call point on the way out.
+If you discover a genuine fire, or the fire alarm sounders in the communal areas are also operating, then follow the buildings fire procedures for evacuation, activating the nearest Fire Alarm manual call point on the way out.